-- Shift Focus from Self to Prospect: Your profile should not highlight your personal sales achievements, quota attainments, or business development awards.
-Instead, it must outline the operational challenges your prospects face daily and explain the metric outcomes your organization delivers.
+- Shift focus from self to prospect: Do not lead with personal sales achievements, quota attainments, or business development awards.
+Outline the operational challenges your prospects face and the metric outcomes your organization delivers.

-- Lead with Peer-Level Authority: B2B decision makers-especially founders, CEOs, and technical directors-prefer to communicate with other leaders and operational peers, not sales reps.
-Your profile must position you as a professional peer with deep subject-matter expertise.
+- Lead with peer-level authority: B2B decision makers, especially founders, CEOs, and technical directors, prefer talking with other leaders and operational peers, not sales reps.
+Position yourself as a professional peer with subject-matter expertise.

-- Create a Frictionless Journey: Make it incredibly easy for a visiting prospect to learn what you do, review solid social proof, and access a low-friction resource without having to leave the LinkedIn platform.
+- Make the next step obvious: Make it easy for a visiting prospect to learn what you do, review solid social proof, and open a low-friction resource without leaving LinkedIn.

 The Pitchless Headline Boundary

 Never use sales-heavy headlines like "Helping B2B SaaS book 20 demos."
-They scream "sales representative" and instantly push prospects to decline your connection requests.
-Write disarming, authority-driven headlines that focus on your operational role and the core business metrics you manage.
+They read as "sales representative" and push prospects to decline.
+Write headlines that name your operational role and the core business metrics you manage.

 Your headline is the single most visible element of your profile.
 It appears next to your name in search results, connection request notifications, feed posts, and group discussions.
 It must state clearly what you do, who you serve, and why it matters in under 120 characters.